Harshpatel44/HowSafe/README.md

 6. Remove stop words
 7. Find frequency of words
 8. count 2-gram and 3-gram frequency of words
+9. Remove all the 2 letter words

 Notes:
-First I planned to remove the some POS_TAG words from the list, but
+First I planned to remove the some POS_TAG words from the list, but I need to remove all the unwanted words of all the tenses using lematizing bi-gram and tri-grams need to be created.